Los Angeles Dodgers minor league players: Charles Davalan

+Zach Ehrhard

+Zachary Tanner Ehrhard (born January 21, 2003) is an American professional baseball outfielder in the Los Angeles Dodgers organization.

+Ehrhard attended Paul R. Wharton High School in Tampa, Florida.
+He was selected by the Boston Red Sox in the 13th round of the 2021 Major League Baseball draft, but did not sign and played college baseball at Oklahoma State University.
+In 2023, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League.
+After three years at Oklahoma State, he was again selected by the Red Sox, this time in the fourth round of the 2024 MLB draft.

+Ehrhard made his professional debut with the Greenville Drive in 2024, hitting .156 in 22 games.
+He was promoted to the Portland Sea Dogs in 2025, hitting .227 in 58 games.
+On July 31, 2025 the Red Sox traded Ehrhard and James Tibbs III to the Los Angeles Dodgers for Dustin May.

+Ehrhard started his Dodgers career with the Tulsa Drillers, hitting .282 in 34 games, and began the 2026 season with the Oklahoma City Comets.
+He played in 138 games, batting .291 with 20 home runs and 93 RBI.
+His 120 runs scored led the Pacific Coast League and was the most for a single season in Dodgers' minor league history since Lemmie Miller of the Albuquerque Dukes scored 122 in 1983.

 Mason Estrada

 Mason Estrada (born May 12, 2004) is an American professional baseball pitcher for the Los Angeles Dodgers organization.
 He played college baseball for the MIT Engineers.

 Estrada attended Covington High School in Covington, Louisiana.
 With MIT in his sophomore season, Estrada finished with NEWMAC First Team All-Conference, ABCA/Rawlings All-Region Team: Region 1 First Team, and D3baseball.com All-Region Region 1 First Team after going 6-0 with 66 strikeouts and a 2.21 ERA over 40.2 innings pitched.

 Estrada had initially transferred to the Tennessee Volunteers while also being a rising prospect for the 2025 MLB draft.
 MLB mentions Estrada getting a 36 superscore on the ACT, while catching the attention of scouts when showing a consistent fastball at 94-96 mph while on a big league mound with all eyes on him.
 Also Estrada was throwing mid 80s sliders/cutters that registered as high as 2700 RPMs.

 Estrada was drafted in the 7th round, 225th pick in the 2025 MLB draft by the Los Angeles Dodgers, becoming the fifth MIT baseball student-athlete to be selected in the MLB Draft.
+The Dodgers assigned him to the Single-A Ontario Tower Buzzers in 2026 to begin his professional career.
+He pitched in 23 games (15 starts) with a 2–6 record, 8.68 ERA and 92 strikeouts.